 Acknowledgements

 We thank E. Wu, E. Nelson, the staff of Humboldt Bay National Wildlife Refuge (U.S. Fish and Wildlife Service), and numerous undergraduates from Humboldt State University for helping establish and maintain the willow common garden.
 L. Mackas-Burns, B. Locke, M. DeSiervo, and J. Jackson provided valuable assistance with the fieldwork and S. Sorsa assisted with leaf phenolic extractions.
-M. Rodriguez-Cabal the manuscript.
+Comments from M. Rodriguez-Cabal, D. Gravel and two anonymous reviewers improved the quality of the manuscript substantially.
 M.A.
 Barbour was supported by a BRITE Fellowship, VPRI Graduate Student Travel Fund, and a Four-Year Fellowship from the University of British Columbia.
 J. Bascompte and M.A.
 Fortuna were supported by an ERC’s Advanced Grant to J. Bascompte.
 R. Julkunen-Tiitto was supported by the Academy of Finland (grant #267360).
 G.M.
 Crutsinger was supported by the Miller Institute for Basic Research in Science as well as a NSERC Discovery grant.

 References